JamesWilliamParker/pittsburghcd/README.md

 ## Then type npm install
 ## In pittsburgh do npm run dev
 ## In cd client do npm run dev

+## Making own branch

+On the terminal type the following `git checkout -b namelastname` this will create a branch and check it out so you can make changes independantly